 - Count, observe similarities and differences, sort and sequence

 - Learn to wait and take turns

 - Learn to be a gracious winner and loser

 With Easter rapidly approaching I have created a set of printable Easter Egg cards that includes nine different egg designs.
-These can be printed and used to play a range of different beginner card games with kids (you will find the printing instructions at the bottom of this post).
+These can be printed and used to play a range of different preschool games with kids (you will find the printing instructions at the bottom of this post).

 Game #1: Memory Matching Game

 For this game you will need to print two sets of cards.

 Memory can be played solo or with a friend.
 Before starting play lay all of the cards facedown on the table.